 - Cherries: Select some pretty cherries with stems.
 Make a small slit at the base, so the cherry can sit securely on the edge of the glass.

 Making the Piña Colada

 - Shake: Be sure to shake the pineapple juice and the cream of coconut well before you start.

 - Blend: Put the pineapple chunks, pineapple juice, cream of coconut, and crushed ice in a blender.
 Pulse until smooth.
-(If your blender isn’t powerful, you can crush your ice first in the blender, then remove the ice and make the drink as described.)
+(If your blender isn't powerful, you can crush your ice first in the blender, then remove the ice and make the drink as described.)

-- Pour into a glass and garnish with a wedge of fruit, maraschino cherry, pineapple leaves and/or pineapple skin strips.
+- Garnish & Serve: Pour into a glass and garnish with a wedge of fruit, maraschino cherry, pineapple leaves and/or pineapple skin strips.
 Insert a straw, preferably red and white, and enjoy.